Do I need an IT or software agreement? Corporate & Commercial

 With constant developments in technology, the need for clear IT and software agreements has never been greater.
 Relying on relationships or well-intentioned promises could lead to costly problems further down the line.

-The key with IT and software agreements is to clearly define the scope of your contract.
+The key to IT and software agreements is to clearly define the scope of your contract.
 Does it relate to the development or provision of software, websites and IT services?
-What are the obligations of both provider and customer?
-You should set out the specification for what is to be delivered at the outset, so that expectations can be clarified and potential disputes avoided.
+What are the obligations of both the provider and the customer?
+You should set out the specification for what is to be delivered at the outset so that expectations can be clarified and potential disputes avoided.

 It is also important to consider how your investment in technology can be protected.
 What ongoing assistance will you require from your provider in terms of maintenance or source code escrow arrangements to protect you should the software supplier go out of business or discontinue support for the software you purchase?